drasi-project/docs/docs/content/how-to-guides/configure-sources/configure-azure-cosmos-gremlin-source/_index.md

   retail-ops | true
 ```

-If an error has occured during the creation or operation of a Source, the `AVAILABLE` column will contain the error text instead of `ready`.
+If an error has occurred during the creation or operation of a Source, the `AVAILABLE` column will contain the error text instead of `ready`.

 For more details about a Source you can use the `drasi describe` command: